ojohnson1/ojohnson1/README.md

 I hope that by taking this course my knowledge and skill set in Web Development will expand.

-This a link to my fiest ever [website](https://about-me-ojohnson1.netlify.app/).
+This a link to my first ever [website](https://about-me-ojohnson1.netlify.app/).

 Feel free to make any suggestions for improvement!